 The sacrum is composed of the five sacral vertebrae fused into a single bone.
 Each person has two iliac bones, a right and a left.
 These bones articulate anteriorly with the central pubic bone and posteriorly with the sacrum to form the pelvic girdle.
 The articulation between the right iliac bone and the sacrum is the right sacroiliac (SI) joint.
 The left sacroiliac (SI) joint is formed by the articulation of the left iliac bone and the sacrum.
 Both sacroiliac joints are large, flattened sliding joints.
 Except during hormonal influence in childbirth, these joints move very little.
 They do, however, have a surrounding joint capsule filled with nerves.
 Sacroiliac joint dysfunction refers to any condition that interferes with the regular function of the sacroiliac joint.
 Abnormal movement stretches the joint capsule and may generate pain.

 The sacroiliac joint is bolstered by ligaments and plays an integral role in bearing the body’s weight.
-Each iliac bone contains a cup-like structure which forms the socket articulating with each respective femur or thigh bone.
+Each iliac bone contains a cup-like structure that forms the socket articulating with each respective femur or thigh bone.
 The iliac bones together transfer through the sacroiliac joints the weight of the vertebral column to the legs.
 Inflammation in the sacroiliac joints results in significant pain when standing.

 Sacroiliac joint dysfunction may be the cause of a number of frustrating conditions.
 This dysfunction can lead to pain in several locations: